Vaping vs Smoking Dilemma: Which Option Is Better for You?

 Opinions differ on the matter.
 First, buying rolling paper and some cannabis is all the investment you need for smoking.
-As opposed to this, there are all the financial vaping facts to consider.
-Is vaping worse than smoking in this respect?
-Perhaps.
+As opposed to this, there are all the financial vaping data to consider.
+Is vaping better than smoking in this respect?
+Probably not.

-Yet, some argue that if you’re a heavy user, it would pay off more to vape than to smoke!
+Yet, some argue that if you’re a heavy user, it will pay off more to vape than to smoke!
 These are two main arguments for considering vaping better than smoking: